bencallahan/LinkingRWDCSS/README.md

 - Doesn’t require a preprocessor
 - At least two requests
 - Requires you to separate layout from other styles
-- Allows you to start with small layouts and serve a single large layout to old IE without JS -- Requests go up if you use multiple MQs
+- Allows you to start with small layouts and serve a single large layout to old IE without JS (requests go up if you use multiple MQs)

+#Breakpoint Based Partials
+- Allows you to start with small layouts and serve large layout to old IE without JS
+- Only 1 or 2 requests
+- Requires preprocessor
+- Maintenance can be complex

+#Module Based Partials
+- Single Request
+- Easy Maintenance
+- Allows you to start with small layouts and serve large layout to old IE without JS
+- Single request for all
+- Requires Preprocessor